Persistent systems,

 Korean-born, US-based.
 A decade of work spanning enterprise systems, cross-border operations, and context architecture — from deploying CRM for Japan Tobacco in post-military Myanmar to building GTM systems for cross-border sales teams.

-Shipped the entire MVP solo: full-stack application (Next.js + FastAPI + Supabase), four platform integrations, unified agent architecture documented across 90+ Architecture Decision Records, and a working context accumulation engine — all before raising a dollar.
+Shipped the entire MVP solo: full-stack application (Next.js + FastAPI + Supabase), platform integrations, autonomous agent execution pipeline documented across 150+ Architecture Decision Records, and a working context accumulation engine — all before raising a dollar.

 Let's talk.

-If you're investing at pre-seed in AI infrastructure, work tools, or autonomous agents — I'd love to share the deck and walk through the architecture.
+If you're investing at pre-seed in AI infrastructure, autonomous agents, or the future of knowledge work — I'd love to share the deck and walk through the architecture.

 kvkthecreator@gmail.com